What is ATRT?

 second cancers (new types of cancer)

 Some late effects may be treated or controlled.
 It is important to talk with your child's doctors about the effects cancer treatment can have on your child.
-To learn more, see Late Effects of Treatment for Childhood Cancer.
+Learn more about Late Effects of Treatment for Childhood Cancer.

-Follow-up tests may be needed.
+Follow-up care may be needed.

+As your child goes through treatment, they will have follow-up tests or check-ups.
 Some of the tests that were done to diagnose the cancer may be repeated.
-Some tests will be repeated in order to see how well the treatment is working.
+Some tests will be repeated to see how well the treatment is working.
 Decisions about whether to continue, change, or stop treatment may be based on the results of these tests.

 Some of the tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your child's condition has changed or if the cancer has recurred (come back).
-These tests are sometimes called follow-up tests or check-ups.

 Treatment of Childhood CNS Atypical Teratoid/Rhabdoid Tumor